JorgeBaes/Agenda/README.md

 First you need to have node.js installed - [download node.js](https://nodejs.org/en/download/).<br />
 Once you have node installed, download this repository and unzip it.<br />
-Create a shortcut for 'Agenda' batch fill.
+Create a shortcut for 'Agenda' batch file.
 You may also add an icon to the shortcut finding it at the path public/images/shortcut_icon.ico

 ## Usage